-Early in the season if you want to bring your camper or caravan, it’s best to call us to check ground conditions before booking,
+Early (or late!) in the season if you want to bring your camper or caravan, it’s best to call us to check ground conditions before booking,

 as we have no hard standings.

 We recommend booking for our five spacious grass camping pitches, four of which have electric hook-ups available.
 For a traditional and chilled-out camping holiday in one of Britain’s most beautiful destinations, the Pembrokeshire Coast National Park, we reckon it’s hard to beat.
 Each grass pitch has its own picnic table and you can hire one of our camping fire pits (complete with grill rack for barbecues) for a small charge.
-We sell logs, charcoal, kindling, firelighters and matches so you’ll have everything you need.
+We ask that, after set-up, cars are parked off the field, leaving it safe and peaceful for all our guests.
+We sell logs, charcoal, kindling, firelighters and matches and we run a small on-site shop, so you’ll have everything you need.

 With our wash room and our luxury shower and toilet facilities – or our little compost loo for those who like to feel at one with nature – you may just be camping in a pretty field, but we’ve added a touch of luxury on the side.